cyralinc/terraform-provider-cyral/docs/data-sources/saml_certificate.md

 # SAML Certificate Data Source

-Retrieves a service provider X.509 certificate used for signing SAML requests.
+Retrieves a X.509 certificate used for signing SAML requests.

 ## Example Usage